-The District did not have any long-term obligations outstanding at June 30, 2013 and June 30, 2012.
+The District did not have any long-term obligations outstanding at June 30, 2014 or June 30, 2013.

 Current Financial Related Activities

 The District faces many challenges in the future.
 As the preceding information shows, the District relies heavily upon the tax receipts from the nuclear power plant that is located within the District's boundaries.
 The unemployment rate in Ottawa County has slowly been improving, but is still in the high range compared to other areas.
 This continues to impact the District from the aspect of the number of free and reduced lunches that the District serves.